NorskRegnesentral/ai4artic_snow/README.md

 python main.py
 ```

-- main.py: A script to run the entire snow-pipeline;
+- main.py: A script to run the entire snow-pipeline

     0. user specify which Sentinel-3 scenes to run the algorithm on
     1. data-downloading
     2. preprocessing (conversion to reflectance)